UniversityOfSaintThomas/Cascade_documentation/capricorn/02_update_formats_blocks.md

 -   When creating a new site, ask the creative team (usually John Mau) for a new logo, or lockup
     -   Specify that you need a color SVG
     -   Edit the SVG to match the markup of the main site's logo
-    -   See the logo here: [University of St. Thomas Logo](https://github.com/UniversityOfSaintThomas/Cascade_documentation/blob/main/svgs/edu-logo.svg?short_path=6d5bd80)
+    -   See the [University of St. Thomas Logo](https://github.com/UniversityOfSaintThomas/Cascade_documentation/blob/main/svgs/edu-logo.svg?short_path=6d5bd80) as an example

 ### :white_check_mark: ID